It’s every homeowner’s worst nightmare. You’re going about your day conducting your business when suddenly, disaster strikes: your toilet is clogged.

 Watermaster Plumbing offers speedy and reliable service for all of your plumbing emergencies… including blocked toilets.

-With a service area that ranges from Melbourne’s CBD to Mt Eliza, you can rely on our team of experienced plumbers to look after your toilet problems, as well as many other plumbing emergencies any time of day:
+With a service area that ranges from Melbourne’s CBD to Mt Eliza, you can rely on our team of experienced plumbers to look after your toilet problems and improve water efficiency, as well as many other plumbing emergencies any time of day:

 - Sewer damage